Luís Fróis

-Luís Fróis (1532 – 8 July 1597) was a Portuguese missionary who worked in Asia during the second half of the 16th century.
-While in Japan in 1582, he witnessed the attack on Honnō-ji, a Buddhist temple that ended in the death of Oda Nobunaga.
+Luís Fróis (1532 – 8 July 1597) was a Portuguese Catholic priest and missionary who worked in Asia, most notably Japan, during the second half of the 16th century.
+As a Jesuit, he preached in Japan during the Sengoku period, meeting with Oda Nobunaga and Toyotomi Hideyoshi.
+He is famous for writing The First European Description of Japan and History of Japan.

 Biography

 Fróis was born in Lisbon in 1532.
-He was educated in King Joao's court, where a close relative served as a scribe.
+He was educated at the court of King João III of Portugal, where a close relative served as a scribe.
 At an early age, he started working for the Royal Secretary's office.
 In 1548, he joined the Jesuits traveling to Portuguese India to study at Saint Paul's College, Goa.
-He arrived in Goa on September 4, 1548.
+He arrived in Goa on 4 September 1548.
 One of his teachers described Fróis' character as tough and good natured but not religious.
+There he met Francis Xavier, who was about to depart for his mission to Japan, and his Japanese collaborator Anjirō.

 During his stay in Goa, Fróis reported on the mass conversion of over 200 Kshatriyas to Christianity that had taken place on 25 August 1560 in the village of Batim, in a letter dated 13 November 1560:

-Fróis became a priest and confessor in 1561 after completing his theological studies in Goa.
+Fróis became a priest and confessor in 1561 after completing his theological studies in Goa, where his talents for languages and writing were highly praised.
 A year later, he was sent to Japan along with Giovanni Battista de Monte to engage in missionary work.
-On June 6, 1563 - after spending several months in Macau - he arrived in Yokoseura, Japan.
+On 6 June 1563, after spending several months in Macau, he arrived in Yokoseura, Japan.
 The following year, he travelled to Kyoto, where he met Ashikaga Yoshiteru who was then shōgun.
 In 1569, he befriended Oda Nobunaga and stayed in his personal residence in Gifu while writing books for a short while.
-His works on history were somewhat expanded by Joāo Rodrigues.
-Among his works was the Treatise (1585) in which is contained some brief comparisons of the behaviors between the peoples of Europe and that province of Japan (Tratado em que se contêm muito sucinta e abreviadamente algumas contradições e diferenças de costumes entre a gente de Europa e esta província de Japão).
+Fróis won Nobunaga's trust and was allowed to proselytise in the Kinai region, where he worked together with Gnecchi-Soldo Organtino and others, gaining a large number of followers.
+In his writings, Nobunaga is portrayed favourably.